Electron Database - RxDB with different storage for SQLite, Filesystem and In-Memory

 Because of the flexible storage layer of RxDB, there are many options on how to use it with Electron:

 It is recommended to use the SQLite RxStorage because it has the best performance and is the easiest to set up.
 However it is part of the 👑 Premium Plugins which must be purchased, so to try out RxDB with Electron, you might want to use one of the other options.
-To start with RxDB, I would recommend to use the Dexie.js RxStorage in the renderer processes.
+To start with RxDB, I would recommend using the Dexie.js RxStorage in the renderer processes.
 Because RxDB is able to broadcast the database state between browser tabs, having multiple renderer processes is not a problem like it would be when you use plain IndexedDB without RxDB.
-In production you would always run the RxStorage in the main process with the RxStorage Electron IpcRenderer & IpcMain plugins.
+In production, you would always run the RxStorage in the main process with the RxStorage Electron IpcRenderer & IpcMain plugins.

-First you have to install all dependencies via npm install rxdb rxjs.
 Then you can assemble the RxStorage and create a database with it:

 import { createRxDatabase } from 'rxdb';